FStarLang/FStar/pulse/README.md

 TODO: we should distribute a binary package with the Steel plugin statically linked in fstar.exe.
 In that case, the `--load_cmxs steel` option to load the Steel plugin would no longer be necessary.
+Then, what about the `--include` paths?

 ### Extracting Steel code to C or OCaml